zhangbiqiong/ignnition/readme.md

 We provide the model_description.json file to generate the model.

 ### Dataset
 A dataset.json file is incorporated, however this is just a subset of the real datatset.
-For this reason the user should follow several steps to produce the complete one.
+For this reason the user should follow several steps to produce the complete one for the Routenet use-case.

 In order to obtain the full datasets to properly replicate these experiments, it is first necessary to download some datasets from the [repository](https://github.com/knowledgedefinednetworking/NetworkModelingDatasets/tree/master/datasets_v0).
 In it you can find three datasets with samples simulated with a custom packed-level simulator in three different topologies: NSFNET(2GB), GEANT(6GB) and synthetic 50 nodes (28.7 GB) topologies.
 To download an decompress any of the three datasets you can use the followin commands:
 ```